You're holding it together, but it's not enough

 - increased resilience and adaptability

-For trauma-impacted adults, therapy also supports nervous system stabilization, processing, and integration, without rushing or overwhelming.
+For trauma-impacted adults, therapy also supports nervous system stabilization, processing, and integration in a way that feels paced, grounded, and safe.

 Our Approach With Adults